jbx-protocol/juice-docs/docs/user/guides/code4rena/index.md

 </details>

-If you have any other questions or need help planning your next steps, join the [JuiceboxDAO Discord](https://discord.gg/juicebox) and tag `filipviz#7777` in a message.
+If you have any other questions or need help planning your next steps, join the [JuiceboxDAO Discord](https://discord.gg/juicebox) and tag `filipvv` in a message.